 home of their origin.

 Roy Batty (Rutger Hauer) is the leader of the Nexus-6 group.
-He and Leon visit the manufacturer of replicant eyes at a place called “Eye World,” looking for ways to extend the four year lifespan of the replicants.
+He and Leon visit the manufacturer of replicant eyes at a place called “Eye World,” looking for ways to extend the four-year lifespan of the replicants.
 The engineer there can only understand the androids by producing one part, the eye, so he doesn’t understand them as complete entities.
-He looks more like a machine himself than do the replicants in his outfit, with multiple hoses attached to him,.
-The man gives them a lead, telling them to seek out J. F. Sebastian (William Sanderson), a genetic designer who works for Tyrell.
+He looks more like a machine himself than do the replicants in his outfit, with multiple hoses attached to him.
+The man gives them a lead, telling them to seek out J. F. Sebastian (William Sanderson), a genetic designer who works for the Tyrell company.